mrets/Help/projects_new_generator.md

 # Register a New Generator

-Learn how to register a new generator or project in M-RETS.

 The following information will guide you through the steps necessary to register a Project in your M-RETS® organization account.
 M-RETS is available to assist you throughout the registration process.
 Please call 651-900-7891, or email at <systemadmin@mrets.org>.

 <br>